remimimimimi/flake-utils-cross/README.md

 # flake-utils-cross
-Flate utils extended with packages cross compilation in mind
+Flake utils extended with packages cross compilation in mind